hellmarbecker/blog/_drafts/druid-31-preview-changing-the-segment-sort-order.markdown

 Run this query to get the reference table.

+We are now going to sort by _channel_ instead of time first.
+Because _channel_ is relatively low cardinality, this should make the resulting table smaller.

+The sort order in SQL based ingestion is controls by the `CLUSTERED BY` clause, which also (and primarily) is used for secondary partitioning.
+So the next step will be to add a clustering clause to the ingestion query.

-Then duplicate the query tab to create a copy of the query.
+Duplicate the query tab to create a copy of the query.
 In the copy, change the table name from _wikipedia-time_ to _wikipedia-channel_ and add a clustering clause `CLUSTERED BY channel, page, __time`:

 ![query with clustering](/assets/2024-10-20-02-channel.png)